Cleaning Marble Rust Stains Off Shower

 If a countertop, then it's not likely to get worse than it is and may have been there all along.
 I have Carrara in a bathroom that has a tiny speck of iron on the surface.
 Looks exactly the same as day it was installed.

-But if indeed the stain is fairly noticeable and seems to be getting larger, then you need to determine where the water is coming from that is saturating the marble, rusting the iron and leaching out to the surface.
+But if indeed the stain is fairly noticeable, and seems to be getting larger, then you need to determine where the water is coming from that is saturating the marble, rusting the iron and leaching out to the surface.

-But to remove the rust stain follow the procedure in the manual recommended above, but it will return if there's a leak or water under tiles, etc.
+To remove the rust stain follow the procedure in the manual recommended above, but it will return if there's a leak or water under tiles, etc.

-Click here to post comments.
+Click here to post comments

 Return to Cleaning Marble Questions & Answers.